 The Ice Application

 It is worth to mention here about Ice application that comes pre-installed.
 Ice is an amazing application that takes care of making the Peppermint OS a cloud-centric once.
 It offers a unique technique for turning web sites into desktop apps.
-Ice just need URL of the website, desired name, icon, category, and browser from which app need to be run.
+Ice just need the URL of the website, desired name, icon, category, and browser from which app needs to be run.
 That’s all; you are done with your first cloud desktop app.
 You can run that app from Whisker menu.
-Following screenshots capture creating yahoo webmail as a desktop app.
+The following screenshots capture creating yahoo webmail as a desktop app.

 Kudos to Ice original developers for developing such an innovative yet simple tool.